guilhemmarchand/trackme/docs/rest_api_reference.rst

 elastic_shared_del / Delete a new shared Elastic Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint deletes a shared Elastic Source, its requires a DELETE call with the following information:**
+**This endpoint deletes a shared Elastic Source, it requires a DELETE call with the following information:**

 - ``"data_name": "<name of the Elastic Source>"``
 - ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``